 Ensure that the contacts of your references are good as you can be certain they will be checked.
 Prepare a separate page with a similar header for the references.

+Another one of the great resume tips is to use buzzwords.
 Keep in mind that your resume may be read by a computer and resume-scanning programs are designed in a manner that they pick up keywords related to a particular posting.
 So, before creating a resume, go through the job description and take note of all buzzwords.
 These are often nouns and will help you create an ideal resume.

 Create a Cover Letter